Part IV: Redshift - The Ultimate Guide to Saving Money with AWS Reserved "Anything"

 • Savings vs. On Demand.
 Dollar and percentage amount saved by purchasing Reserved compared to On Demand.
 Calculate for the whole period: 1 year or 3 years.

 • Upfront Fee and Savings.
 This applies to All Upfront and Partial Upfront.
 Since this fee can result in thousands of dollars spent upfront, it’s important to be clear on what the amount will be and the long-term savings you’ll get in return compared to the No Upfront option.
-In Redshift, paying All Upfront can have a significant impact on savings compared to the No Upfront option (10%-20% difference depending on region and instance type).
+In Redshift, paying All Upfront does not have a significant impact on savings compared to the No Upfront option (3%-5% difference depending on region and instance type).

 • Months to Recover.
 How much time you have to wait before you start to see savings compared to On Demand pricing.
 This is relevant for All Upfront and Partial Upfront, since No Upfront results in savings from day-1.